-I used Pocket Casts as a podcatcher on my Android smartphones for years.
+I used Pocket Casts as a podcatcher on my Android smartphones for a few years.
 A podcatcher searches for podcasts, downloads selectected podcasts, and plays podcasts.
 A podcast publisher stores podcasts.
 A podcast directory provides a list of podcasts and information about where the podcasts can be found for streaming and download.
 Who controls the broadcast and inserts advertising or skims and sells the data?
 A podcatcher finds feeds for users but does not create or control content,

 Pocket Casts was developed and marketed by the Australian firm, Shifty Jelly, which had developed some useful and successful apps.
 I bought the paid version in August 2013 when Shifty Jelly moved to paid app model.
 The app began to disappoint me in 2019: the phone got hot and showed high battery use (this was noted in a Reddit thread); playback froze when I used the cast function to play it over my home audio.
 Others complained that some features disappeared.